-From September - November 2019 Fadzai Veronica Muchemwa will be on a 3-month residency at The Bag Factory, Johannesburg as part of Art Connection Africa, a collaboration between KfW Stiftung and Triangle Network to foster visual art exchanges, capacity building and informal learning activities within Sub-Saharan Africa.
+From September - November 2019 Fadzai Veronica Muchemwa undertook a 3-month residency at The Bag Factory, Johannesburg as part of Art Connection Africa, a collaboration between KfW Stiftung and Triangle Network to foster visual art exchanges, capacity building and informal learning activities within Sub-Saharan Africa.

 Fadzai Veronica Muchemwa is a researcher, writer and emerging curator working in Harare.
 She is currently the Curator for Education and Public Programming at the National Gallery of Zimbabwe in Harare.
 She has worked on various projects for example Basket Case II, the Mawonero/Umbono publication, the Zimbabwe Pavilion at the 56th Venice Biennale in 2015, Art Africa Magazine, the Arts Africa Journal and on the migration exhibition Kabbo ka Muwala/The Girl’s Basket.
 She has co-curated Culture in Communities, and Jazzified: Expressions of Protest and Moulding a Nation: The History of the Ceramics Collection of the National Gallery of Zimbabwe with Lilian Chaonwa, and Dis(colour)ed Margins with Tandazani Dhlakama.
 She curated The Unseen: Creatures of Myth and Legend an exhibition of artworks by Isaac Kalambata at the Lusaka National Museum in July 2017.